AbsaOSS/cobrix/README.md

 ```

 ### Parsing 'unsigned packed' aka Easyextract numbers
-Unsigned backed numbers are encoded as BCD (`COMP-3`) without the sign nibble.
-For example, bytes `0x12 0x34` encode
-the number `1234`.
-As of `2.6.2` Cobrix supports decoding such numbers using an extension.
-Use `COMP-3U` for unsigned
+Unsigned packed numbers are encoded as BCD (`COMP-3`) without the sign nibble.
+For example, bytes `0x12 0x34` encode the number `1234`.
+As of `2.6.2`, Cobrix supports decoding such numbers using an extension.
+Use `COMP-3U` for unsigned packed numbers.
-packed numbers.

-The 'COMP-3U' usage
+The `COMP-3U` usage
 ```
   10 NUM  PIC X(4) COMP-3U.
 ```
-Note that when using `X` 4 refers to the number of bytes the field occupies.
+Note that when using `X`, 4 refers to the number of bytes the field occupies.
 Here, the number of digits is 4*2 = 8.

 ```
   10 NUM  PIC 9(8) COMP-3U.
 ```
-When using `9` 8 refers to the number of digits the number has.
+When using `9`, 8 refers to the number of digits the number has.
 Here, the size of the field in bytes is 8/2 = 4.

 ```
   10 NUM  PIC 9(6)V99 COMP-3U.
 ```
-You can have decimals when using COMP-3 as well.
+You can also have decimals when using `COMP-3`.

 ### Flattening schema with GROUPs and OCCURS
-Flattening could be helpful when migrating data from mainframe data with fields that have OCCURs (arrays) to a relational
-databases that do not support nested arrays.
+Flattening can be helpful when migrating data from mainframe systems with fields that have `OCCURS` (arrays) to relational databases that do not support nested arrays.

 Cobrix has a method that can flatten the schema automatically given a DataFrame produced by `spark-cobol`.